tremo123/Ogar-unlimited/src/README.md

 As Ogar Unlimited is written in Node.js, you must have Node.js and its "ws", and "request" module installed to use it (unless you are using the Windows binary).
 You can usually download Node using your distribution's package manager (for *nix-like systems), or from [the Node website](http://nodejs.org).
 To install the "ws" and "request" module that is required, open up your system command line (cmd for windows, terminal for mac) and type "npm install ws" and do "npm install request".
 To see a detailed guide go to the [Installation guide] (https://github.com/AJS-development/Ogar-unlimited/wiki/Installation) in the wiki

 (You can install and use Ogar unlimited on windows very quickly.
-First click `InstallWebSocket.bat` in src.
+First click `Installdependancies.bat` in src.
 Then wait (it takes a while), then click `Start.bat` and you're off!
 The next time you start the server, you only have to click `Start.bat`)

-(Binarys are also available in Releases)
+~~ (Binarys are also available in Releases)~~ OUTDATED

 Currently, Ogar listens on the following addresses and ports:
 * *:88 - for the stats server (I would use it to track servers)
 * *:443 - for the game server

-Please note that on some systems, you may have to run the process as root or otherwise elevate your privileges to allow the process to listen on the needed ports. **If you are getting an EADDRINUSE error, it means that the port required to run Ogar is being used.
+Please note that on some systems, you may have to run the process as root or otherwise elevate your privileges to allow the process to listen on the needed ports. **If you are getting an EADDRINUSE error, it means that the port required to run Ogar UL is being used.
 Usually, Skype is the culprit.
-To solve this, either close out skype, or change the serverPort value in gameserver.ini to a different port.
+To solve this, either close out skype, or change the serverPort value in settings/advconfig.ini to a different port.
 You will have to change your connection ip to "127.0.0.1:PORT"**

 Once the game server is running, you can connect (locally) by typing `agar.io/?ip=127.0.0.1:443` into your browser's address bar.

-## Configuring Ogar
+## Configuring Ogar UL
-Use "gameserver.ini" to modify Ogar's configurations field.
-Player bots are currently basic and for testing purposes.
-To use them, change "serverBots" to a value higher than zero in the configuration file.
-To add/remove bot names, edit the file named "botnames.txt" which is in the same folder as "gameserver.ini".
-Names should be separated by using the enter key.
+To control how your server is run, Edit files in `src/settings/`

 ## Custom Game modes
-Ogar has support for custom game modes.
+Ogar UL has support for custom game modes.
 To switch between game modes, change the value of "serverGamemode" in the configurations file to the selected game mode id and restart the server.
 The current supported game modes are:

 Id   | Name
 -----|--------------
 0    | Free For All
 1    | Teams
 2    | Experimental (As of 6/13/15)
-8    | Experimental v2
 3    | Timed FFA
 4    | Virus Off (no virus's)
-7    | Shrinking FFA, Shrinks the game as time passes 10   | Tournament
+5    | UnlimitPVP - where you split can split indefinitly and rejoin instantly - 1v1 game (created by me) 6    | UnlimitFFA - same as above (unlimited pvp) except in ffa (created by me) 7    | Shrinking FFA, Shrinks the game as time passes 8    | Experimental v2
+10   | Tournament
 11   | Hunger Games
 12   | Zombie Mode
 13   | Team Z
 14   | Team X
-20   | Rainbow FFA - Hint: Use with "setAcid(true)" ( Use this in your Google Console)
-5    | UnlimitPVP - where you split can split indefinitly and rejoin instantly - 1v1 game (created by me) 6    | UnlimitFFA - same as above (unlimited pvp) except in ffa (created by me) 15   | NoCollision Teams
+15   | NoCollision Teams
 16   | NoCollision TeamZ
 17   | NoCollision TeamX
-18   | Leap - Where you leap instead of split, made by Ogarplus 22   | BlackHole
+18   | Leap - Where you leap instead of split, made by Ogarplus 20   | Rainbow FFA - Hint: Use with "setAcid(true)"
+22   | BlackHole

 ## Console Commands